Hidden Ancestor Graphs: Models for Detagging Property Graphs: Introduction

 \subsubsection{Distributed communication networks}

-The points at which users gain access to a large communications network are typically leaf nodes of a tree-structured network of servers and routers.
-Label these access points by spatial zones.
-Insert an edge between two access points if at least one user uses both of theme within a short time period.
-Most edges connect access points in the same spatial zone.
-Some access points may serve users in multiple spatial zones.
-These will be the wild vertices.
+Suppose $V$ is a list of points at which users gain access to a large communications network.
+Label these access points by intended service areas.
+Business records for a limited time period are available as a temporal bipartite graph, where each link is a transaction between a user (right node), and an access point (left node).
+Insert an edge between two access points if at least one user touches both points within a short time period.
+Agreement edges connect access points in the same service area.
+A conflict edge is a pair of access points, labelled with different service areas, but which have common users.
+A wild vertex means an access point not indicative of user location.